code4it-dev/c4it-notes/content/cleancode-tip/10-good-comments/index.md

 ---
-title: 'Clean Code Tip: Not all comments are bad'
+title: "Clean Code Tip: Not all comments are bad"
 date: 2022-03-22
 tags:
   - Clean Code
 url: /cleancodetips/good-comments
 categories:
   - Clean Code Tips
 summary: "Is it true that we should always avoid comments in our code?
 In my opinion, no: let's see when adding comments is not only good but necessary."
 ---